Safe to point AI at your database, because it's read-only by code, not by prompt.

 2Does Chion train AI models on my data?

-No. We currently use Anthropic Claude via paid commercial API tiers.
+No. We use Anthropic Claude (Haiku, Sonnet, and Opus) via paid commercial API tiers.
 Provider terms prohibit training on customer inputs.
-OpenAI, Google Gemini, and Mistral are on the roadmap.
+OpenAI and Google are available on request.

 3Does Chion sell my data?